isomerpages/nlb-learning/_singapore/Adults/Content on Vanishing Trades.md

 </div>
 <div class="col is-three-fifths">
 <p><b> Flower Power: The Right Way To Get Blessings From Hindu Gods | Our Grandfather Story	(4 mins) </b><br>
-Jothi Store &amp; Flower Shop in Little India is a household name among the Indian community for its range of hand-made flower garlands and religious paraphernalia.
+Jothi Store Flower Shop in Little India is a household name among the Indian community for its range of hand-made flower garlands and religious paraphernalia.
 Started as a small sidewalk shop in 1960 by Murugaia Ramachandra, the business has since grown into a 5-storey departmental store run by Murugaia’s son, Rajakumar Chandra.
 <br><br>
 <small>
 Source: Flower Power: The Right Way To Get Blessings From Hindu Gods | Our Grandfather Story (2021, April 29).
 Our Grandfather Story.
 Retrieved 2022, October 5.